5.5 Solute Effect: Raoult’s Law

 We can approximate Raoult’s Law for a reasonably dilute solution by writing:

-Ns is the total moles of solute.
-Note that an “i” was added.
-This factor is called the Van’t Hoff factor and it accounts for the splitting of some solutes into components when they dissolve.
-An example is salt, NaCl, which splits into two ions in solution, Na+ and Cl-, which means that i = 2 in this case.
+In the above equations, Vdrop is the volume of a water drop, Ns is the total moles of solute, and i is called the Van’t Hoff factor, which accounts for the splitting of some solutes into components when they dissolve.
+An example is salt, NaCl, which splits into two ions in solution, Na+ and Cl–; in this case, i = 2.